 9. Nathan's Famous almost went under in the '80s.

 After soaring through the '70s, when the company stock hit a high of $41 per share, the market for hot dogs grew stale, and Nathan's stock dwindled to $1 in 1981.
 Despite calls to further diversify the menu, Murray Handwerker stuck with the original hot dog, and slowly the company improved.
 In 1986, it sold its 20 stores and packaged products business to investment firm Equicorp for $19 million.

 Nathan's two sons, Murray and Sol, didn't see eye to eye on how to run the business.
 So in 1963, Sol broke away from Nathan's Famous and started his own hot dog shop, Snacktime, on 34th Street in Manhattan.
-It closed in 1977—three years after Nathan passed away.
-"My father could not handle the conflict between Murray and myself,” Sol tells his son Lloyd in Famous Nathan.
+It closed in 1977—three years after Nathan died.
+“My father could not handle the conflict between Murray and myself,” Sol tells his son Lloyd in Famous Nathan.